• Skip to primary navigation

 Coffee is the real star of the show for your at-home coffee shop.
 You will want to offer a few options.

 We used our Nespresso machine and stocked up on pods beforehand.
 We also had some flavoured syrups, and a variety of creamer options, like cream, milk, almond milk and oat milk.
-We actually forgot decaf coffee, which a few of our guests asked for, so learn from our mistake and be sure to have some on hand.
+Our homemade gingerbread latte syrup would be a great addition during the holidays.

 We also offered some iced coffee options for our coffee shop at home.
 For this option make sure you have glasses for cold drinks too, and ice on hand.
+Our Tim Horton's copycat iced capp recipe would be a great additon too.
+You will just need a blender for this drink.

 I also made a crock pot of hot chocolate.
 We were hosting around Valentine's Day and I thought it would be cute to offer a hot chocolate with pink whipped cream and sprinkles.
 I served this in vintage tea cups.
 It was easy to serve since I made a big batch in the crockpot and made the whipped cream ahead of time.
 This would be a really great idea to include if you have kids attending too.